Israelites Enslaved in Egypt (5 reasons why)

 The Israelites were mostly farmers and shepherds.
 Egyptians despised both occupations as an abomination.
 (Genesis 46:34) Egyptians considered themselves sophisticated artisans and engineers.
 The intricately engineered tombs of this period contain many fabulous examples of Egyptian artwork.

 Brick-making is arduous work, as the picture above shows.
 One slave draws large jarfuls of water.
 Another mixes water and clay with a hoe.
-Straw was usually added to make brick-making easier.
+Usually, they added straw to make brick-making easier.
 A man measures off the molded bricks with a hoe.
 Another stacks the bricks.
 A slave driver armed with a thin baton oversees the work.

 Exodus 1: 13-14 tells us, “And the Egyptians made the children of Israel to serve with rigor.
 And they made their lives bitter with hard bondage in mortar and in brick.”